AMSAT-NA/PacSatFSKBoard/BoardInfo.md

   destroyed.
 L33 and L38 came off when I was unsoldering the other devices.

+* The OTHER\_HW\_POWER\_OFF\_N line is not cut between Q2 and the CPU, so until that is done the board cannot be used for active/standby.

 ## Board 6 - First board I worked on for initial bringup

 * The RF switches have been removed and jumpers places on the RF connections.
   So this is basically a stand-alone board or a board 2.

-* The board 2 resistor has not been added, but should be at some point.
+* The board 2 resistor (R91) is added on this board, so it is a board 2 board.

 * Added a 1nF capacitor between L35 and the RF PA so it's not DC grounded.